argonautproject/scheduling/source/pages/patient-scheduling.md

 and MAY include additional triggers.
 Note that the notification payload is the Schedule resource associated with the Slot that triggered the event.
 A "hearbeat" notification should also be sent with a site specific frequency and should not contain a payload.

- {% include img.html img="diagrams/Slide43.png" caption="Figure:  Subscribe for Schedule Change Notifications" %}
+ {% include img.html img="diagrams/Slide43.png" caption="Subscribe for Schedule Change Notifications" %}

 #### API
 {:.no_toc}